Home Invasion training

-Our Violence Avoidance and Survival classes prepare you for events in your school, church, workplace, or anyplace, including malls, theaters, airline cabins, and amusement parks.
+Our Violence Avoidance and Survival classes prepare you for events in your home, school, church, workplace, or anyplace, including malls, theaters, airline cabins, and amusement parks.
 You’ll learn how to deal with a wide range of potential hostilities, from “show and tell” individually directed threats, to killing sprees, to complex coordinated attacks, to sieges.
 Often referred to in shorthand as “Active Shooter” classes, they also cover other types of killing spree, including vehicle, bomb, and edged weapons attacks.
-We also address other types of violence, which are far more common than spree killings.
+We also address specific types of violence, such as home invasions, which are far more common than spree killings.

 Reduce your liability